 Drop sets are a technique best employed by intermediate and advanced trainees.
 As with most intensity techniques, drop sets should be reserved for only 1-2 sets of one or two exercises per body part so as to prevent over training.
 The goal is to “stimulate not annihilate” to quote 8-time Mr. Olympia, the great Lee Haney.

-Rest-Pause sets are one of the most advanced training techniques that are available.
-They are great to use to push a stubborn body part to respond or to keep a troubled area from losing mass as you diet down.
-It allows you to increase the intensity while still using the maximum loads in a safe, controlled manner.
+Rest-Pause is one of the most advanced training techniques that you can utilize.
+It’s great way to push a stubborn body part to respond or to keep a troubled area from losing mass as you diet down.
+Rest-Pause allows you to increase the intensity while still using the maximum loads in a safe, controlled manner.

 After you do your normal set to failure, take a 10-15 sec. pause, then continue on with the set still using the same weight for 4-6 more reps or until failure.
 It is similar to drop sets except that you don’t reduce the weight, and you take a 10-15 second pause to allow for a bit of recovery.
 It’s amazing how fast the body can recover and go from a state of feeling completely spent to being able to perform several more reps, still with the same loads.
 By keeping the weights the same you maintain intensity at the highest level and really force the muscles to work.
 Again, only use this technique for 1-2 sets on one or two exercise per body part.